 This is the most important hardware in Metaverse.
 The head gear is inbuilt with two display screens for both eyes and ear prices for hearing senses.
 Oculus, HTC, and Sony are some major players in VR head gear market.

 An avatar is a character that represents you in the Metaverse just like in games.
 It’s a 3d character of how other people in Metaverse would see you.
-Although avatar is not a new concept, it is one of the major parts of user interaction in Metaverse.
+Although avatar is not a new concept, it is one of the major parts of user interaction.

 This is another cutting-edge gaming control that is currently being developed as a part of VR games and could be the major Metaverse hardware.
-Users can run, kneel, crouch or jump on the treadmill to control their avatar actions in the Metaverse.
+Users can run, kneel, crouch or jump on the treadmill to control their avatar actions.

 There could be dozens of other technologies, consumer facing hardware and enterprise hardware for better interaction through the Metaverse.
 These components are expected to develop with the requirements and imagination of creators.